Image source: Business vector created by freepik - www.freepik.com

 3) Learn to analyze the stock on your own or hire an investment adviser.

-This is where 80% of new investors make mistake, they just open their demat account and BUY/SELL without proper knowledge.
+This is where 80% of new investors make mistakes, they just open their demat account and BUY/SELL without proper knowledge.
 Analysis of financial markets is either fundamental or technical.
 Fundamental analysis focuses on financial statements in assessing the condition of a company and in predicting its future performance.
 Technical analysis focuses on a stock’s historical price pattern, as portrayed on charts, to predict future price movements.

 See sample analysis here